HOME

 The Ripley Museum

-The Ripley Museum (www.ripleymuseum.org) is located in an 1850's home featuring 10 rooms with collectibles dating from the late 18th century up to the mid-20th century.
+The Ripley Museum is located in an 1850's home featuring 10 rooms with collectibles dating from the late 18th century up to the mid-20th century.
 This federal design house is similar to many built in Ripley in the 1850's.
 It features three fireplaces and a curved staircase.
 The parlor, with its shuttered windows, contains a Valley Gem piano which was manufactured in Ripley in the 1870s.

-Open April 1-December 14 / Saturday 10-4; Sunday 12-5; other times by appointment.
+Open May 1-December 14 / Friday 10-4; Saturday 10-4; other times by appointment.
 Call (937) 392-4660 for appointments.
-Admission $3.00/adults (18+), $1.00/students.
+Admission $4.00/adults (18+), $2.00/students.